Eric-D-Stevens/OHSU/OHSU_Winter_2020/CS679-Dist_Comp/Homework_0/README.md

 <img src=ffplay.png>

 I had to come up with a way of running the video files.
-While port forwarding had been suggested, I didn’t know whether the older broswer on the bigbird system would support the codec for the specific video files.
+While port forwarding had been suggested, I didn’t know whether the older browser on the bigbird system would support the codec for the specific video files.
 I did, however, know that FFMPEG would support the codec, since it was attempting to generate video out on the command line in bigbird.

 The solution, mount the remote file system on my local machine and use my local FFMPEG to run the video files.
-This is acomplished using the `sshfs` utility.
+This is accomplished using the `sshfs` utility.
 On my Mac I used home brew to install the `sshfs` utility by running the commands:

 ```
 brew cask install osxfuse